Singleton Heights

 An assessment of population growth drivers in Singleton Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Singleton Heights is around 5,008, reflecting an increase of 112 people since the 2021 Census.
-This growth represents a 2.3% rise from the previous population count of 4,896.
-The change was inferred from AreaSearch's estimation of the resident population at 4,998 following examination of the latest ERP data release by the ABS in June 2024 and an additional 21 validated new addresses since the Census date.
-This results in a population density ratio of 1,321 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
-Natural growth contributed approximately 55% of overall population gains during recent periods.
+The estimated population of Singleton Heights is around 4,993 as of May 2026.
+This figure reflects a growth of 97 people since the 2021 Census, which reported a population of 4,896.
+The increase was inferred from AreaSearch's estimate of the resident population at 4,954 in June 2025 and an additional 21 validated new addresses since the Census date.
+This results in a population density ratio of 1,317 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Singleton Heights's growth rate of 2.0% since the census is within 2.9 percentage points of the Rest of NSW (4.9%).
+Natural growth contributed approximately 55.00000000000001% of overall population gains during recent periods.

 Frequently Asked Questions - Population